All Episodes

 Okay, so it is Dr. Stephen Greer.

-He I think he was also at one point an administrator for a company that did urgent care, right?
+I think he was also at one point an administrator for a company that did urgent care, right?

 In any event, though, so he has science in his background, and he's observant, and he's also a woo guy.

-And I'm listening to this interview and going along all of a sudden a hard stop because it dawns on me what he's saying.
+And I'm listening to this interview and going along, all of a sudden a hard stop, because it dawns on me what he's saying.

 So Stephen Greer buys into the idea that there is an existential threat to the planet because of human activity.

-Because it is a hoax.
+So you've got to be careful because it is a hoax.

 There's no activity that humans are doing.

-Uh so let me just stop and put it to you this way.
+So let me just stop and put it to you this way.

 Hang on a second.

-We're not gonna harm the planet.
+We're not going to harm the planet.

 There's no existential threat from humans.

-Humans are our existence is constantly under threat, especially now with the mother wefers.
+Humans are, our existence is constantly under threat, especially now with the mother wefers.

-I wrote a quick little C program that opens up the file and just hunts in in regions and by years for the first appearance of a 95 degree or or higher day, and I actually had to drop that down to 90 degrees because the the data was too shocking and it was an abrupt skew.
+I wrote a quick little C program that opens up the file and just hunts in regions and by years for the first appearance of a 95 degree or higher day.

-Uh so 90 degrees or higher, the first 90 degrees Fahrenheit or higher day, uh, when did that occur in the year, and then the total number of them and the spread of how far they spread throughout the year.
+And then the total number of them and the spread of how far they spread throughout the year.

-And I discovered that relative to temperature were declining.
+And I discovered that relative to temperature, we're declining.

-And even that, those 20 years ago, those number of 90 degree days was far less than we'd had uh in the 60s.
+And even that, those 20 years ago, those number of 90 degree days was far less than we'd had in the 60s.

 There is no, so if it's climate change, we need to start burning more oil and creating more heat in order to actually try and cause an effect because humans are not in any way heating the planet up.

-There's you know, when these people say climate change, I want to say, yeah, right, okay, and basically get the fuck away from me because your mind is shot.
+When these people say climate change, I want to say, yeah, right, okay, and basically get the fuck away from me because your mind is shot.

-But with yoga, the idea is uh that this improvement through time, and they will the the underlying idea of that, and to a certain extent Buddhism, is that you're going to get into a mental state that would prevent you from backsliding, so to speak, right?
+But with yoga, the idea is that this improvement through time and the underlying idea of that, and to a certain extent Buddhism, is that you're going to get into a mental state that would prevent you from backsliding, so to speak, right, and falling into traps like this.

 You can't get away from it.

-The movie, it's in the movies, it's everywhere.
+It's in the movies, it's everywhere.

-So my my wife and I fight all the time because I will not watch movies with hidden agendas in them, especially when the agendas are not that fucking hidden.
+So my wife and I fight all the time because I will not watch movies with hidden agendas in them, especially when the agendas are not that fucking hidden.

-So, anyway, so point number one, Stephen Greer, you know, the best of us fall into these traps, right?
+So anyway, so point number one, Stephen Greer, you know, the best of us fall into these traps, right?

 And you have to constantly watch yourself.